d12frosted/elpa-mirror/gnu/consult-readme.txt

       `consult-project-root-function' as shown in the [example
       configuration]).
     • Arbitrary [other sources] configured in `consult-buffer-sources'.
   • `consult-bookmark': Select or create bookmark.
-You might use the powerful `consult-buffer' as an alternative, which can include a bookmark virtual buffer source.
-But note that `consult-bookmark' supports preview of bookmarks and narrowing.
+To select bookmarks you might use the `consult-buffer' as an alternative, which can include a bookmark virtual buffer source.
+Note that `consult-bookmark' supports preview of bookmarks and narrowing.
   • `consult-recent-file': Select from recent files with preview.
 You might prefer the powerful `consult-buffer' instead, which can include recent files as a virtual buffer source.
 The `recentf-mode'